gohugoio/hugo/content/tools/frontends.md

 Do you prefer a graphical user interface over a text editor?
 Give these frontends a try:

-* [rango](https://github.com/stayradiated/rango).
-Rango is a web frontend for Hugo.
-It's designed to make it easy to manage a small site, even for people with little computer experience.
 * [enwrite](https://github.com/zzamboni/enwrite).
 Enwrite enables evernote-powered, statically generated blogs and websites.
 Now posting to your blog or updating your website is as easy as writing a new note in Evernote!
 * [caddy-hugo](https://github.com/hacdias/caddy-hugo). `caddy-hugo` is an add-on for [Caddy](https://caddyserver.com/) that delivers a good UI to edit the content of your Hugo website.
-* [Hugopit](https://github.com/sjardim/Hugopit).
-Hugopit is a web-based editor for Hugo built on top of [Cockpit CMS](http://www.getcockpit.com/).
 * [Lipi](https://github.com/SohanChy/Lipi).
 Lipi is a native GUI frontend written in Java to manage your Hugo websites.